akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/basic-directives/mapRouteResultPF.rst

 Description
 -----------
+*Partial Function* version of :ref:`-mapRouteResult-`.

+Changes the message the inner route sends to the responder.

 The ``mapRouteResult`` directive is used as a building block for :ref:`Custom Directives` to transform the :ref:`RouteResult` coming back from the inner route.
 It's similar to the :ref:`-mapRouteResult-` directive but allows to